Frequently Asked Questions

 What is sea glass and where does it come from?

-The quality and colour of each piece determines its rarity and subsequent value, and this will be described in the sale listing and if relevant reflected in the price.
-I will always try to show the colour as accurately as possible in images.
+The colour, condition and overall quality of each piece determine its rarity and therefore its value; these details will be clearly described in the sale listing and, where appropriate, reflected in the price.

 What semi-precious stones do you use?